safaris since 1995

 Selinda Adventure Trail

-The Selinda Trail is a real adventure experience done in fully backed-up style as either a combined canoeing/walking option, or as a pure walking safari experience.
-The activities on offer are dependent on the ebb and flow of the waters.
+The Selinda Trail is a true adventure experience which can be done in fully backed-up style, perfect for canoeing or as a pure walking safari experience.
+The activities on offer depend on the ebb and flow of the waters.
 So chart a course along the Selinda Spillway in northern Botswana as in the days of old.

-Embarking on foot or by canoe on the first afternoon quickly creates a real sense of wildness.
-On the pure walking option we cover around 20km’s over the entire route.
-The canoeing covers a longer distance of 40 km’s route over 4 days.
+Set off on foot or by canoe on the first afternoon and you’ll feel a real sense of wildness.
+If you decide to opt for the walking route you’ll cover around 20 kms over the entire route.
+Whereas the canoeing option is around 40 kms, which you’ll cover over 4 days.
 Every trip begins with a thrilling helicopter flight from the airstrip to the start point.

 - 5 days/4 nights